llorca-chrmn/llorca-chrmn.github.io/content/project/tiexplorer/index.md

 - **Identifying and categorizing tracking technologies** such as tags, pixels, and beacons
 - **Researching unknown or undocumented tracking tools** to assign them to the correct vendor (e.g., Microsoft Clarity, OneTrust, Google Ads)
-- **Updating and maintaining the Tag Library**, ensuring that industry changes and new tools were reflected in real-time scanning
+- **Updating and maintaining the Tag Library and Tag Explorer Browser Extension**, ensuring that industry changes and new tools were reflected in real-time scanning and browser-based detection

 🚀 **Impact**:
 Through consistent audits and proactive research, I led improvements that **increased the number of tags accurately detected and described by 20%**, helping enterprise users better understand what tools were loading on their websites.